TechGrounds-Cloud8/cloud8-archana-sekarr/NetworkandSecurities/NTW-05IPAddresses.md

 6. Try changing your mobile's private IP address to an address outside your network.
 What happens then?

-It was able to connect to outside the network to another public IP address but I was not able to access the internet.
+I was able to connect to outside the network to another public IP address but I was not able to access the internet because there is no internet gateway to enable access.